Research and reports

-Again, any existing risk assessments you have in this sector should be updated with specific coronavirus guidance.
-The government highlights manufacturing and chemical plants, food plants, warehouses, distribution centres and port operations within this group.
+Again, any existing risk assessments you have in this sector should include specific coronavirus guidance.
+The government highlights manufacturing and chemical plants, food plants, warehouses, distribution centres, and port operations within this group.

-Whether you’re a small office-based accountancy firm or your business also runs a contact centre or operations room, you’re legally required to keep employees and visitors safe whilst on your premises.
+Whether you’re a small office-based accountancy firm or your business also runs a contact centre or operations room, you’re legally required to keep employees and visitors safe while on your premises.

-Are you open for business and using a Covid-19 risk assessment template?
+Is your Covid-19 risk assessment template up to date?
 Let us know in the comments below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer